BlackCapCoder/sonic/README.md

-Added ability to read input from STDIN using underscore.
+Added ability to read input from STDIN / write output to STDOUT using underscore.

 Downloading, speeding up, and playing audio from youtube in mpv can be done in a single pipeline like so: